Skip to content

 Important:

-• Do not build production runtime bundles from a GPU-heavy dev venv if you can avoid it.
+• Do not build production runtime bundles from a GPU-heavy dev environment if you can avoid it.

-• On Windows, there is a helper script for that flow:
+On Windows, the helper script wraps that flow:

 2. Upload runtime bundles to a GitHub Release